scionproto/scion/doc/ColibriDesign.rst

 Handle a Renewal Request
 ************************
 The renewal request handler is the same as the `handle a setup request`_.
-The renewal is initiated differently (by adding a new index to an existing reservation), but handled the same way.
+The renewal is initiated differently (by adding a new version to an existing reservation), but handled the same way.

 Handle a Setup Response